jsiburian/jsiburian.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Robot Manipulation
+  - Robot Learning
-  - Tactile Sensing
+  - Grasping & Manipulation
-  - Deep Learning for Robotics
+  - Data-driven Tactile Sensing

 # Education to show in About widget
 education: